Montana-Media-Arts/webDesignFall2024/_docs/topic-01/02-files/page-02.md

   </div>
   <div class="col-lg-10">
     <h3>Portable Network Graphics (<b>PNG</b>)</h3>
-    <p>PNGs allow for transparency, an important tool in graphic and web design.
+    <p>PNGs allow for transparency, an important graphic and web design tool.
 Unlike JPGs, there is no compression with PNGs; these files will not lose quality when saved.
-However, this means PNGs are a rather large file type, and should be used sparingly or on small images.</p>
+However, this means PNGs are a rather large file type and should be used sparingly or on small images.</p>

     <ul class="pros-and-cons">
       <li class="icon-pro">Good for graphics like logos and icons.</li>
-      <li class="icon-pro">When the image has areas of full- or partial-transparency (like drop shadows).</li>
+      <li class="icon-pro">When the image has areas of full- or partial transparency (like drop shadows).</li>
       <li class="icon-con">Large file size.</li>
       <li class="icon-con">Rastered file.</li>
     </ul>